 For a coffee lover on a budget, buying an espresso machine might prove challenging.
 How do you choose the best cheap espresso machine?
-What are the criteria that separates a good espresso brewer from a bad one?
+What are the criteria that separate a good espresso brewer from a bad one?
 This is what this post proposes, to familiarize you with the technology, and give you a few hints on how to choose the best espresso machine for your budget.

-WalMart doesn't want you to buy the best espresso machine, because they want to sell all the espresso brewers on the shelves.
+WalMart doesn't want you to buy the best espresso machine because they want to sell all the espresso brewers on the shelves.
 And in all fairness, their personnel couldn't possibly know which are the best machines, unless they were espresso lovers.

-Many specialty stores don't carry the low end equipment because the margin is lower.
+Many specialty stores don't carry the low-end equipment because the margin is lower.
 One of the most convenient alternatives is online shopping.
 Besides the convenience, online shopping is great because shoppers can see the product's rating and see other people's experience with the product.
-For espresso machines, the ratings and buyers' comments are very important, because it allows potential buyers to know what is the bang for their buck, if the product is reliable, and how easy is to use it.
+For espresso machines, the ratings and buyers' comments are very important, because it allows potential buyers to know what is the bang for their buck if the product is reliable, and how easy is to use it.

 How To Choose an Espresso Machine

 According to Wikipedia, an espresso machine brews by forcing pressurized water through a puck of compacted coffee.
 However, we are not going to talk about Aeropress or Moka pot, even though by extension they can be considered espresso brewers.

-Steam Based Espresso Machines
+Steam Based Espresso Makers

 On the other hand, if you want great espresso shots, and are trying to escape the daily Starbucks routine, a more expensive, pump driven equipment would be the right choice.

 Steam espresso machines are inexpensive, but you aren’t pulling a real espresso shot.
 Your caffeinated beverage is similar to a moka pot coffee.
 It is close to an espresso, but because of the lower pressure during the brewing, there is no way you can get a great espresso.
-It is a great starter machine, or a machine for an unpretentious coffee lover.
-The price tag for a steam based espresso machine is around 50$.
+It is a great starter machine or a machine for an unpretentious coffee lover.
+The price tag for a steam-based espresso machine is around 50$.

 Mr. Coffee ECM160 is a decent, inexpensive espresso machine, that can satisfy most of the latte lovers.
 It makes a decent espresso if you know how to use it, and it steams milk beautifully.
 As a steam espresso machine, it does not have enough power to make a real espresso.
-The shot you get from Mr. Coffee though, is better than a moka pot "shot".
+The shot you get from Mr. Coffee though is better than a moka pot "shot".

 This is a great introductory espresso machine for people on a low budget.
 It will help you refine your taste buds, and make you understand better espresso as a gourmet coffee drink, but it will never satisfy espresso lovers.